amine-kherroubi/programming-language-interpreter/README.md

 ## Complete Example

-Here's a program showcasing the language's elegance:
+Here's a program showcasing the language:

 ```
 {